 Introduction to Multimodal Embeddings

 Information is often represented in multiple modalities.
 A document, for instance, may contain text, images, and graphs, while a product can be described through images, its title, and a written description.
 This combination of elements often leads to a comprehensive semantic understanding of the subject matter.
-Traditional embedding models have been limited to a single modality, and even multimodal embedding models often suffer from degradation in text-to-text or text-to-image retrieval tasks.
-The embed-v3.0 series of models, however, is fully multimodal, enabling it to embed both images and text effectively.
+Traditional embedding models have been limited to a single modality, and even multimodal embedding models often suffer from degradation in text-to-text or text-to-image retrieval tasks. embed-v4.0 and the embed-v3.0 series of models, however, are fully multimodal, enabling them to embed both images and text effectively.
 We have achieved state-of-the-art performance without compromising text-to-text retrieval capabilities.

 How to use Multimodal Embeddings